SiddhantB10/EcoReborn/DEPLOYMENT.md

 **Issue**: CSS/images don't load
 **Solution**:
-- Render: Static files served automatically
+- Static files are served automatically by Render
-- Vercel: Check `vercel.json` routes configuration
+- Check that static files are in the `static/` directory

 ### Environment Variables Not Working